ramadiaz/xanny-go/docs/README.md

 # API Documentation

-This directory contains the auto-generated Swagger/OpenAPI documentation for the Xanny Go Template API.
+This directory contains the auto-generated Swagger/OpenAPI documentation for the Xanny Go API.

 ## Overview